 After speaking with several of my larger (taller, heavier) training partners, I have identified some of their common challenges and come up with tips on how to deal with them.

 Wetsuits tend to be a pain for every athlete to get in and out of, and bigger athletes often have trouble finding wetsuits fitted to their size and comfort.

 Athena triathletes have the option of using men's sizes, but the fit is usually less than perfect through the hips.
 Also, wetsuits are expensive, and athletes new to the sport may find their body shape changes as they develop in the sport; what fits like a glove one season may be too loose for the next.

 One less expensive solution is to rent a wetsuit for the first season or two.
 Depending on where you live, you generally only need a suit for early- and late-season races, so the cost would still remain low.
 By renting, you can test out several different brands, styles and sizes, so when you are ready to purchase a suit, you will know which fits best.

 On the bike, climbing is a power-to-weight activity.
 Climbing hills is tough.
-While some riders are just built more appropriately for it, and others are inexplicably more effective; many simply struggle.
-The general truism is: a lighter rider does not have to generate as much power as a heavier rider, as he has less weight to pull up the hill.
+While some riders are just built more for it than others, many triathletes struggle.
+The general truism is: A lighter rider does not have to generate as much power as a heavier rider because they have less weight to pull up the hill.
 Therefore, larger riders have two options: drop weight or learn how to manage the hills.
-Rather than trying to power up longer hills pushing a big gear, drop to an easier gear and "spin" up the hill.
+Rather than trying to power up longer hills while pushing a big gear, drop to an easier gear and "spin" up the hill.

 Also, stay seated while climbing, as this position utilizes your larger glute and hip muscles and thus uses less energy than standing on the pedals.
-Finally, incorporate hill workouts into your training routine; and, even if you weren't built for climbing, you can still build the strength and gain the confidence needed to tackle the climbs.
+Finally, incorporate hill workouts into your training routine.
+Even if you’re not built for climbing, you can still build the strength and gain the confidence needed to tackle the climbs.